-For our first installment, Higher Digital President Joe Gottlieb sat down for a chat with CEO Wayne Bovier to dive deeper into his recent blog post explaining that amidst the challenges presented by COVID-19 to institutions, there lie opportunities to invest in key areas such as distance education — and thus differentiate themselves from competitors and others.
+Higher Digital President Joe Gottlieb sat down with CEO Wayne Bovier to dive deeper into his recent blog post explaining that amidst the challenges presented by COVID-19 to institutions, there lie opportunities to invest in key areas such as distance education — and thus differentiate themselves from competitors and others.

 Joe Gottlieb (00:00):

-Hello, and welcome to our very first Higher Digital coffee talk.
+Hello, and welcome to our very first Higher Digital podcast.
 My name is Joe Gottlieb, President of Higher Digital, and I’m joined by Wayne Bovier, our CEO and Co-Founder of Higher Digital.
 Welcome, Wayne.

 Wayne Bovier (00:10):